hearts don’t shatter; they rot.

 according to dictionaries:

-wanderlust noun a strong desire to travel.
+a strong desire to travel.

 i would agree to a certain extent with a dictionary.

-but i have to say that meaning of wanderlust cannot be scribbled down into five simple words, so here you go, here’s some more words that i scribbled into a coffee stained notebook, that will hopefully provoke some emotion with you.
+but i have to say that meaning of wanderlust cannot be scribbled down into five simple words, so here you go, here’s some more words that i scribbled into a coffee stained notebook, that will hopefully provoke some emotion within you.

 wanderlust is a traveller’s lust, where dreams of people are now dreams of places.